star-cats/blinky-dome/Patterns/README.md

 one song and not the next, and it guessed wrong at exactly the moments everyone was watching.
 Audio and bass presence are facts, so these states are worth trusting.

-Intensity is still measured, still smoothed, still published and still drives AmbientTracker.
-It just no longer decides anything.
+Intensity is still measured, smoothed, and published.
+It no longer decides mood.

 ### The charts